libremfg/rhize-docs/content/use-cases/genealogy.md

     identifier:
 ---

-This document provides a high-level overview of how to use Rhize for use cases in material genealogy.
+This document provides a high-level overview of how to use Rhize for material genealogy.

 In manufacturing, a _genealogy_ is the record of what a material contains or what it is now a part of.
 As its name implies, genealogy represents the family tree of the material.